metal-stack/metal-roles/partition/roles/k3s-server/README.md

 etcd.

-The FRR configuration is rendered here and handed to the [frr](../frr) role, which installs the packages and deploys it. k3s is installed with the official install script, pinned to `k3s_server_version`, and configured through `/etc/rancher/k3s/config.yaml`.
-The role installs on Debian and depends on fact gathering.
+The FRR configuration is rendered here and handed to the [frr](../frr) role, which installs the packages and deploys it.
+The k3s binary is downloaded from the release named by `k3s_server_version` and verified against its published sha256 sum; the official install script is then run with `INSTALL_K3S_SKIP_DOWNLOAD=true`, so it only creates the systemd unit, the symlinks and the uninstall script. k3s is configured through `/etc/rancher/k3s/config.yaml`.
+The role installs no packages, and depends on fact gathering.

 ## Variables